 I’m a minister, and a couple of years ago I was serving a congregation that was going through a lot of trauma.
 As a result, I was internalizing too much stress.
 I was clenching my jaw, and I was in pain.
 My dentist told me I’d better learn to meditate.
 I said, “But I teach meditation!”

 I’d known about Kripalu for 30 years.
 Finally, I went.
-It was for David Harp’s Zen and the Art of Harmonica workshop.
+It was for David Harp’s program that combines harmonica playing and mindfulness.
 It looked like fun, and I figured it would be a good substitute for clenching my teeth.
-The first night he got us all up on the microphone doing solos.
+The first night, he got us all up on the microphone doing solos.
 I’m not a music person so I would never have done that, but he made it comfortable.
 At night, we had music jams, adding to the harmonicas with hand drums and a keyboard.
 It shocked me that something as simple as blowing on a harmonica could bring me the peace and healing I needed.
 It helped me stay in the present moment, using the breath, just like meditation.

 What also surprised me was that I didn’t do any yoga classes while I was at Kripalu that first time.
 Yet seeing the discipline with which people approached yoga there, I went home and started my own practice.
 I took it slowly, just 15 minutes a day at first, but two years later, I’ve taken more classes and I’ve sustained my practice.

 As a minister, I’m never just a member of the congregation.
 So being in a spiritual place where I’m not a leader and I’m just a member of the group is important to me.
 I can be in community for a week and it’s safe and transformative.
 It’s an environment where I can take risks, push my boundaries, and have people who will help me extend myself but not push me too far.
 They’re there to witness and support the process.